Jayabharathi-fs/web-foundations-week1/git-github-guide.md

 - Pushed the branch to GitHub.

-- Opened a pull request to merge the branch into main
+- Opened a pull request to merge the branch into main and assigned the reviewer.

-- Assigned fsthangaraj as the reviewer in the PR